bryan-gilbert/bryangilbertsoftware/projects.md

 - Objective: develop an open-source pilot ready application that simulates an electronic health record system similar to that used in hospitals for use in a post secondary medical education.
 Until now medical students had no exposure to this critical technological aspect of their profession.

 - **Outcomes**:
+    - Recently the EdEHR was successfully used in a classroom with 214 students.
+These students had no prior experience with this EHR yet the majority completed an in-classroom assignment in less than an hour.
+The overall response was the application was easy to learn and use.
+    - Development is continuing via funding from BCIT.
+    - Working with a remote developer Byran is continuing to add improvements; including medication prescription and administration and JWT web security.
     - Under the direction of the Product Owner, lead the planning, analysis, architecture, development, quality management and support of the new system
     - Ensure the project is open source so that all can benefit
         - https://github.com/BCcampus/edehr